promhippie/github_exporter/changelog/unreleased/github-app.md

-Enhancement:: Add support for GitHub Apps
+Enhancement: Add support for GitHub app

-We've add integration with GitHub Apps.

-In a organization we aren't able to create a Token.
-Now we have new environment variables to enable it.
-`GITHUB_EXPORTER_APP_ID`, `GITHUB_EXPORTER_INSTALLATION_ID`, `GITHUB_EXPORTER_PRIVATE_KEY`
+We've added an integration with GitHub Apps.
+Organizations which are not able to use tokens for the API access are able to register a GitHub app for the API requests of this exporter now.

 https://github.com/promhippie/github_exporter/pull/145